edgeimpulse/voice-activated-microbit/README.md

 1. And flash the binary to your micro:bit, by dragging `MICROBIT.hex` onto the `MICROBIT` disk drive.

+## Viewing the Machine Learning model

+The ML model that powers this project is available on Edge Impulse: [Micro:bit LIVE 2020](https://studio.edgeimpulse.com/public/13079/latest).

 ## How to change the keyword

 You can build new models using [Edge Impulse](https://docs.edgeimpulse.com/docs).